cmhouston/excl-mobile/README.md

 #### Clone the repository ####
 In order to view and edit the ExCL project using Titanium studio the project must be retrieved from github.
+We recommend that if you want to customize ExCL to your own museum extensively, that you consider [forking the project](https://help.github.com/articles/fork-a-repo) and then cloning the fork.
+The master ExCL project contains generalized icons and will need to be customized before released as your own application.

 ##### Using Command Line #####